MaarjaApostol/cyclistic-capstone/README.md

 # cyclistic-capstone

-Capstone Project completed at the end of my Google Data Analytics course to earn a Professional Certificate.
+Capstone Project completed at the end of my Google Data Analytics course to earn a Professional Certificate using Excel, BigQuery and PowerPoint.